The Path to 9/11: Alleged assassination opportunities not used by Clinton

 A member of the 9/11 Commission, Richard Ben-Veniste also stated that the scene depicting Berger hanging up the phone on Tenet is fictional.

 Michael Scheuer, former head of the CIA Bin Laden Unit during the Clinton administration, a critic of President George W. Bush's Iraq policy, says it was not Berger who canceled assaults on bin Laden, but rather Clarke on Clinton's behalf.
 Scheuer states, "Mr. Clarke, of course, was at the center of Mr. Clinton's advisers, who resolutely refused to order the CIA to kill bin Laden.
 In spring 1998, I briefed Mr. Clarke and senior CIA, Department of Defense, and FBI officers on a plan to kidnap bin Laden.
 Mr. Clarke's reaction was that "it was just a thinly disguised attempt to assassinate bin Laden."
 I replied that if he wanted bin Laden dead, we could do the job quickly.
 Mr. Clarke's response was that the president did not want bin Laden assassinated, and that we had no authority to do so".

-On May 13, 2012, the former Deputy Director of the Counter-Terrorism branch of the CIA, Hank Crumpton, relayed his experiences that verified both Scheumer and Path to 9/11's account regarding Clinton's failure to stop Bin Laden when he had the chance in a CBS 60 minutes interview.
-In it, he specifically cited that they had been led to a small village near Khandahar, saw evidence of Bin Laden's presence (security detail, a convoy, and Bin Laden himself exiting the vehicle) and immediately alerted the White House upon the optics being beamed towards to the CIA headquarters, but were ordered to stand down and abort the operation due to it taking several hours to arm and launch the TLAMs.
-He stated he requested that they give his exact location five to six hours from then, and the White House wasn't willing to allow the Afghan CIA agents to attack the compound directly.